surifirstpin/biplus_documentation/docs/Visualization.md

 AcuBi has an ability to create graphics and charts based on the result obtained.
 Visualization sections displays different type of pictorial representation of the data.
 Let us see in details how to configure visualization in Acubi.

-## Add Life to Data
+## Adding Life to Data

 Analysis section in Acubi will immediately create an impressive and good looking charts for the data obtained from a query in fraction of seconds.
 The query result and visualization configuration are seen together when you run the query, So that users can see the data and picture together for better understanding.
-On Analysis page click on visualization tab to configure visualization for the result obtained.
+On Analysis page click on visualization (Replace with charts)  tab to configure visualization for the result obtained.

 ## Types of Visualization